Composting the EU Tech Mess: From #NLnet to #Eurostack

 But what if that rot could be composted?
 By using the #4opens – open data, open code, open standards for open governance, we have a practical framework to call out and compost the layers of #techshit that have built up.
 Tech that divides us, tech that distracts us, tech that damages the planet and calls it progress.
 Yes, like gardening, composting takes time.
 It smells at first.
 It’s messy.
 But give it care, and you get soil.
 Soil to plant better ideas in.
 Soil for hope.

-One of the reasons we haven’t made progress is the #geekproblem, a narrow slice of technically-minded culture mad up of (stupid)individuals, which so far have dominated the design and direction of our tools.
-They mean well, often.
+One of the reasons we haven’t made progress is the #geekproblem, a narrow slice of technically-minded culture made up of (stupid)individuals, which so far have dominated the design and direction of our tools.
+They, often, mean well.
 But in their obsession with technical elegance and “solutions,” they’ve sidelined the social and the ecological.
 What’s left is a brittle, sterile infrastructure, constantly churning out newness without any substance.

 Meanwhile, #stupidindividualism has flourished, encouraged by #dotcons social media systems built for engagement, not connection.
 These silos encourage performance over solidarity, branding over community, and endless scrolling over doing.
 We’ve all felt it.